marianaagdias/NeuralLib/README.md

 The library supports:

 - Training and testing `Architectures` from scratch for specific biosignals processing tasks.
+- Using trained models (`ProductionModels`) to process biosignals.
-- Adding tested models to hugging face repositories to create `ProductionModels` and share them with the community for public usage.
+- Adding tested models to hugging face repositories to create new `ProductionModels` and share them with the community for public usage.
 - Extracting trained components from production models using `TLFactory`.
 - Combining, freezing, or further fine-tuning pre-trained components to train`TLModels`.